HangenYuu/llm-zoomcamp-final-project/README.md

     2 points: User feedback is collected and there's a dashboard with at least 5 charts

 Containerization

-    0 points: No containerization
-    1 point: Dockerfile is provided for the main application OR there's a docker-compose for the dependencies only 2 points: Everything is in docker-compose
+- [ ] 2 points: Everything is in docker-compose

 Reproducibility

-    0 points: No instructions on how to run the code, the data is missing, or it's unclear how to access it 1 point: Some instructions are provided but are incomplete, OR instructions are clear and complete, the code works, but the data is missing
-    2 points: Instructions are clear, the dataset is accessible, it's easy to run the code, and it works.
+- [ ] 2 points: Instructions are clear, the dataset is accessible, it's easy to run the code, and it works.
 The versions for all dependencies are specified.

 Best practices

-    Hybrid search: combining both text and vector search (at least evaluating it) (1 point)
+- [ ] Hybrid search: combining both text and vector search (at least evaluating it) (1 point)

+# Problem Statement
+While I am not a regular follower of Tim Ferriss' podcast (which supposedly is one of the most famous right now), I sometimes check out the episode transcript, especially if the guest is someone I admire (e.g., Derek Sivers).
+But after 10 years and over 700 episodes, the content can be intimidating to read, and the gems hard to search for.
+That's when retrieval-augmented generation can help.
+Semantic vector search can help looks for relevant passages, and LLMs can process the different passages into appropriate answer.

+# Workflow

+# How to Run the App

+# Development Details

+# FAQs